That I haven't worked out

 - The 1939 short "Porky's Movie Mystery" features The Invisible Man eating an apple.
 Thanks to Cartoon Physics, the chewed-up apple reassembles itself in his stomach, where it remains for the rest of the scene.

 - In the 1952 Bugs Bunny short "Water, Water Every Hare", Bugs turns himself invisible with a bottle of "Vanishing Fluid".
-While invisible, he chews and swallows a carrot, and the audience can see it being ground to orange meal and falling down his throat.
+While invisible, he chews and swallows a carrot, and the audience can see it being ground to orange meal with his teeth and falling down his throat after gulping and into his digestive system.